-Risk Risk Possible causal Potential Substantive Reason scenario source pathway harm risk 1 GMO Exposure of people undertaking dealings in clinical trial facilities to GMO via: (a) needle stick/ sharps injury/ eye splash during GMO preparation, administration, or sample collection and analysis (b) Contact with injection site and/or skin lesions (c) Contact with GMO contaminated material Infection of host cells Clinical symptoms ranging from mild to severe (e.g. flu-like illness, formation of lesions, severe adverse reactions) No Only trained and experienced personnel would conduct dealings with the GMO.
+Risk scenario Risk source Possible causal pathway Potential harm Substantive risk Reason 1 GMO Exposure of people undertaking dealings in clinical trial facilities to GMO via: (a) needle stick/ sharps injury/ eye splash during GMO preparation, administration, or sample collection, analysis or preparation for export (b) Contact with injection site and/or skin lesions (c) Contact with GMO contaminated material Infection of host cells, including healthy cells Replication of the GMO and expression of the hNIS transgene Clinical symptoms ranging from mild to severe (e.g. flu-like illness, formation of lesions, severe adverse reactions) No Only trained and experienced personnel would conduct dealings with the GMO.
 Staff preparing and administering the GMO would also be experienced in the use and disposal of sharps.
 Staff handling the GMO would wear appropriate PPE (e.g. gown, gloves and eye protection), minimising the potential for exposure to staff handling the GMO.
 High-risk personnel are excluded from handling the GMO.
 Sample testing would be conducted by qualified personnel in pathology or other testing laboratories.
-Accidental exposure of personnel to the GMO would be documented and the person would receive medical attention